linux-blktests/blktests-ci/README.md

 ### 📝TODOs
 - kernel-builder-scale set is limited to 4 cpus and 8Gi memory -> this should be configurable
-- move vm-template in this repo and make the resource consumption variable
+- Make the VM resources configurable (eg through instance types)

 ## Architecture
 To achieve maximal flexibility and good resource utilization we decided to